ThiDurante/DeliveryApp/readme.md

-A fullstack delivery application :)
+A fullstack delivery application using next and nest :)

 🚧🚧🚧🚧 Readme in construction 🚧🚧🚧🚧